MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/setup.md

 In new environments, the Power Automate Approvals feature is configured on-demand the first time any approval flow runs in an environment.
 The on-demand setup is performed either the **Create an Approval** or **Start and wait for an approval** cloud flow actions execute.
 To enable the approvals feature, proceed with the following steps.

 *Note: Only run these steps for the first time you're using Approvals connector in the environment you're going to install the template on.
-If you have already previously used the Approvals connector in the same environment, you can omit this section.*
+When an Approvals connector is already in the same environment, you can omit this section.*

 1. Select the environment you're going to deploy the Approvals Kit on